 \subsection{Simulated genetic data under various demographic scenarios}

 Next we applied our method to simulated substructured datasets generated by coalescent simulations under various demographic scenarios from \citep{gao2011identifying}.
-This dataset has $N=100$ markers sampled from subpopulations with constant population sizes of 50 individuals, and with varying $M=50\times K$, $K=1,\dots,5$.
+This dataset has $N=100$ markers sampled from subpopulations with constant subpopulation sizes of 50 individuals, and with varying $M=50\times K$, $K=1,\dots,5$.

 In these simulations, $\mQ$ is not known.
-But we can estimate $L$ by using the smallest eigenvalue of the empirical approximation to $\mQ$ based on formula \eqref{Qhat}.
-The observed accuracy under each scenario, shown in Tables~\ref{Hong2}--\ref{Hong4}, is in line with our results from simulations listed in Table~\ref{T-eta-K}.
+But subpopulation labels are known, so we can estimate $L$ by using the smallest eigenvalue of the empirical approximation to $\mQ$ based on formula \eqref{Qhat} with allelic probabilities estimated from \eqref{phat}.
+The observed accuracy under each scenario, shown in Tables~\ref{Hong2}--\ref{Hong4}, depends on the estimate $\hat L$ of $L$ consistently with our results from simulations listed in Table~\ref{T-eta-K}.

 Model-based approaches such as those evaluated in \citep{gao2011identifying} are likely to outperform PCA detection for such small sample sizes, since the true substructure corresponds to that found in the underlying \textit{STRUCTURE}-like model \citep{Falush2003}.
-However, using our method, we have no false positives in any of these sets of simulations.
-From these simulations we find that the error rates are not affected by using approximate $\mQ$ in the calculations instead of exact $\mQ$ when we approximate $L$ from the population data.
+However, using our method, we have no overestimates of the number of subpopulations $K$ in any of these sets of simulations.
+From these simulations we find that the error rates are not affected by using approximate $\mQ$ in the calculations instead of exact $\mQ$ when we approximate $L$ from the subpopulation data.
 (The values $ \hat L$ of the approximated $L$ varied considerably in the simulated 50 runs for a model, but $\hat L >0.5$ was associated with the correct value of $\hat K$ in each case.)